julio22011/AnetA8_with_KMS_Tinybee_v1/README.md

 A advange of the MKS board is that it has OTA.
 So, you can send directly the bin file by WiFi.

--Paso 1: Connect to the printer access point.
+-Paso 1: Connect your computer to the printer WiFi access point.

+The password is 12345678

 -Paso 2: Open the IP in the browser.